software-mansion/radon-ide/packages/docs/docs/getting-started/feature-highlight.md

 Develop your components individually without distractions.

-Install `radon-ide` package and use `preview` method from it to define the components that should render in preview mode:
+Install `radon-ide` package and use `preview` function from it to define the components that should render in preview mode:

 ```js
 import { preview } from "radon-ide";